time-link/timelink-py/docs/timelink-introduction.rst

 - Relations

-The `Person Oriented Model` is an alternative view on the information recorded in the sources, in a way that facilitates estatistical analysis, network analysis and prosopographhy.
+The `Person Oriented Model` is an alternative view on the information recorded in the sources, in a way that facilitates statistical analysis, network analysis and prosopographies.

 The previous baptism generates information as follows (*italics* show information inferred by Timelink).